sudhanshu8833/Options_Trading_Bot_Angel_Broking/README.md

-This is trading App Based on Options.
-This is fullstack project based on Django, you can host it on your own cloud server so that you can monitor your trades through any device during the day.
-The description of the strategy is at the end of the Page.
+This is a full-stack trading app based on options, developed using Django.
+The app allows you to host it on your own cloud server, enabling you to monitor your trades from any device throughout the day.
+The strategy description can be found at the end of the page.
-It is given the strategy has been updated according to the new API changes in **Angel Broking**
+It is mentioned that the strategy has been updated according to the new API changes in **Angel Broking**.